 Roxie Munro Yes, Yevel!

 Jo Booth I always view the physical as providing the ground for learning

-It was this comment from Jo that got me thinking about a blog post pertaining to this phenomena of motor and learning, before I even gave Jo a chance to write about it I stumbled upon this piece from the New York Times and felt compelled to share.
+It was this comment from Jo that got me thinking about a blog post pertaining to this phenomenon of motor and learning before I even gave Jo a chance to write about it I stumbled upon this piece from the New York Times and felt compelled to share.
 Jo, you may want to share your expertise as an occupational therapist in another blog post, what you are saying has such validity and more educators need to understand this.